The House Of Mirelle was a high end fashion house that existed in the UK city of Hull between 1938 and 1978.

 The swinging sixties saw a youthful and modern shop open under the Cecil Cinema.

-By the 1970s both Mirelle and La Boutique had joined Carmichaels ‘The Harrods Of The North.’
+By the 1970s both had joined Carmichaels ‘The Harrods Of The North.’

 Fashion and women’s history 1938-1978

-Between the floral dresses of 1938 and mass produced synthetics of the ’70s women’s lives and fashion altered beyond recognition.
+Between the florals of the ’30s and synthetics of the ’70s women’s lives altered beyond recognition.

 In 1938 Paris was the centre of the fashion world and London second.

-Inequalities meant before wartime Make Do And Mend the poorest families were already used to hand-me-downs, darning and patching.
+Before wartime Make Do And Mend the poorest families were used to hand-me-downs, darning and patching.

-In contrast throughout Mirelle’s forty years the rich had clothes hand made to their own measurements or bought from high end labels.
+But throughout Mirelle’s forty years the rich had clothes made to their own measurements or bought what was called High End.

 The History Of Sewing

-In 1938 it was usual for women to know how to make clothes and the paper pattern industry was thriving.
+In 1938 women knew how to make clothes and the paper pattern industry was thriving.

-Sewing skills were taught in the home, school, evening classes and schools of art and design in Hull.
+Sewing was taught in the home, school, evening classes and schools of art and design in Hull.

 By 1978 sewing had been removed from the national curriculum.

-Workrooms such as Mirelle’s became the exception in fashion retail and were soon replaced by the fast moving industry today.
+Workrooms such as Mirelle’s became the exception replaced by the fast moving industry today.

 The 1950s, 1960s and 1970s: A Fashion Revolution